Rudd-O/ansible-samples/README.md

   release, taking appropriate recovery precautions.
 * [prosodyxmpp/](prosodyxmpp/) sets up Prosody XMPP on your Fedora box, with up-to-date XEPS for use with modern XMPP clients.
+* [qubeskde/](qubeskde/) sets up KDE on any Qubes OS dom0, since Qubes OS decided to stop shipping KDE in the dom0.

 See `README.md` files inside each directory, when they exist.